marcboudreau/accentis-packer/README.md

 This repository contains [Packer](https://packer.io) specifications for building Google Compute Engine (GCE) Images.
 These Images are used to initialize the boot disk of GCE Instances provisioned within the Accentis Google Cloud Platform (GCP) projects.

-# Format
+# Packer

-Packer supports two formats for its specification file: **JSON** and **HCL**.
+Packer supports two formats for its template file: **JSON** and **HCL**.
 The **HCL** is used in this repository because it is more readable than the **JSON** format.
+The template file can produce different images, each is identified by a build name.

 # Image Lifecycle

-The complete lifecycle of a GCE Image consists of the following phases:
-* candidate creation
-* candidate validation
-* promotion
-* deprecation
-* removal
+This process leverages GCE Image Families to manage the lifecycle of the images it produces.

 ![Lifecycle Diagram](./packer-image-lifecycle.png)

-The automation in this repository covers the first three phases.

-## Candidate Creation

-The candidate creation phase is the initial phase of an Image.
-The Packer tool is used in the automated build process to produce a candidate image.
+## GCE Image Families

+GCE Image Families are used to group revisions of the same image project.
+Referring to an image families instead of a specific images, will result in the latest non-deprecated image within that family to be used.

-## Candidate Validation
+## Automated Process

+The automated process consists of three phases:
+1. Build phase
+1. Verification phase
+1. Promotion phase

+The Build phase consists of running Packer tool to produce all of the images defined in the template.
+The produced images are candidate images.
+The candidate images are named: `<build_name>-candidate-<commit_hash>`.
+The `<build_name>` is the name of the image as specified in the **source** block in the template file.
+The `<commit_hash>` is the shorthand git commit hash.

-Once a candidate image has been produced, the automated build process launches the validation routine.
-This consists of launching a GCE Instance using the candidate image.
-Once the instance is running, a series of verification steps are executed to determine the validity of the candidate image.
+The Verification phase consists of launching test instances for each of the candidate images.
+Once the instances are launched, a verification script is uploaded to each of the instances and executed.

-## Promotion

-Candidate images that have passed all of their verification steps, are promoted to release images.
-This promotion is done by adding the image to an GCE Image Family.
-Image families are sets of versions of an image.
-When other resources need to specify an image to use, they can instead specify an image family.
-Doing so will result in the latest, non-deprecated, image version to be used.
-This feature makes it possible to roll-out new image versions, without having to go and update specific image URLs in resources like GCE Instance Templates.

-## Deprecation

-As newer versions of an image are released, older versions are no longer needed.
-Deprecating an image allows for a graceful end-of-life transition.
-GCE provides three deprecation states: **DEPRECATED**, **OBSOLETE**, and **DELETED**.
-These different states affect operations that try to use the image as follows:
-* **DEPRECATED**: existing and new links to the image still work, but a warning is emitted
-* **OBSOLETE**: existing links to the image still work; attempts to create new links to the image result in an error
-* **DELETED**: existing links to the image no longer work; attempts to create new links to the image also result in an error

-> *Note:* Setting an image's deprecation state to deleted does not delete the image.

-## Removal

-After an image has been deprecated and it is no longer used, it is permanently deleted in order to save on storage costs.
+The Promotion phase consists of cloning the candidate image into an image whose name has `-candidate` removed from the name and is a member of the image family bearing the same name as the `<build_name>`.
+During the promotion phase, the process ensures that no more than two images exist in the image family.
+If there are more than two images, the older ones are deleted.

 # Repository Organization

 This repository is organized into:
-* a Packer template file and additional files to upload into images
+* a Packer template file (**template.pkr.hcl**) and additional files to upload into images
 * a **verify** directory containing code to verify produced images
-* a Justifications file
+* a Justifications file (**justifications.json**)

 ## Packer Template